carlhiggs/spatial-urban-indicators/docs/indicators.rst

 Vital diseases
 --------------

-Data at subdistrict level were prepared by the Bangkok Metropolitan Administration and supplied as an Excel workbook.
+Data at {area} level were prepared by the Bangkok Metropolitan Administration and supplied as an Excel workbook.
 Data were cleaned for processing and aligned with area IDs.

 **Data source**: Department of Health, BMA